Speak it.

 Yes.
 Blurt is system-wide, not browser-only.
 If an app has a text field — Mail, Slack, Notes, VS Code, Word, your browser's address bar — Blurt types clean text right where your cursor sits.

+Where does my audio go?
 Is Blurt private?
-Where does my audio go?

 Which languages does Blurt support?